WayneCrawford/tiskitpy/docs/source/avoid_eqs.rst

 If the user wants to calculate time spans to avoid themselves, they need to convert these spans to :py:meth::`TimeSpans` format and enter using ``avoid_spans``

-`
-Using the same time spans for SpectralDensity, DataCleaner and CleanRotator
+Using the same time spans for different objects
 =============================================================================

-If you want to avoid exactly the same time spans for these three classes, you should retrieve the ``avoided_spans`` parameter from one of them and use it as input to ``avoid_spans`` on the others, while setting ``remove_eqs=False``.
+If you want to avoid exactly the same time spans for each class, you should retrieve the ``avoided_spans`` parameter from one of them (preferably :py:meth:`SpectralDensity.from_stream` since it adds time spans to avoid using the z-score )and use it as input to ``avoid_spans`` on the others.
-Since py:meth:`SpectralDensity.from_stream` has an additional time_span
-removal step (through the ``z_threshold`` calculation), you should probably use it as your base object.